 Although a few years ago, the idea of an electric car, truck, or eighteen-wheeler was unknown to most, electric vehicles have become commonplace with almost everyone familiar with electric vehicles (EVs).
 Although novel to some, the drive for the adoption of electric vehicles, has been driven in part by private companies, state and federal governments, non-profits, and shifts to create energy independence, has been ever increasing.
 In fact, many benefit from sizable tax credits and rebates when purchasing an EV or EV charging equipment.
-Currently, EV charging infrastructure is limited in Smyth County, with only nine chargers spread across two locations in the county.
-Of these, one is limited to those who own Teslas, and the other is located at a car dealership.
+Currently, EV charging infrastructure is limited in Smyth County, with only eleven chargers spread across three locations in the County.
+Of these, one is limited to those who own Teslas, and one is located at a car dealership, and one is located at a Post Office.
 Naturally, as EVs become cheaper and more widely adopted, travelers are more and more likely to stop in locals that host EV charging stations.
-Smyth County's location along I-81 positions the county to draw travelers into the county's towns by pairing charging stations with shopping, lodging, eateries, and tourist attractions.
-In doing so, not only will visitors be able to charge their vehicles, but they will also be able to take in the sites, food, and culture that make Smyth County unique, all the while providing the county with outside tax dollars.
+Smyth County's location along I-81 positions the County to draw travelers into the County's towns by pairing charging stations with shopping, lodging, eateries, and tourist attractions.
+In doing so, not only will visitors be able to charge their vehicles, but they will also be able to take in the sites, food, and culture that make Smyth County unique, all the while providing the County with outside tax dollars.